F.C. Itzaes

 Itzaes de Yucatan F.C is a Mexican football club that plays in the Tercera División de México.
 The club is based in Yucatan, Mexico.

 History

 The club was founded in 1981 as Mayas due to the city's Maya heritage, playing in the Tercera División de México.
 The club would reach its First Final in 1989 against Furia Azul del Ayense.
 The final was played in Estadio Carlos Iturralde, where the club went on to lose the game.

 The club would not reach another final until 2007 when this time they were defeated by Atlético Cihuatlan.

-The club has played in the Tercera División de México since its first game in 1981 and is still fighting for a spot in the Segunda División de México.
+The club played in the Tercera División de México between 1981 and 2016 when the team was integrated into the structure of Venados F.C.

+In 2025 the team was re-established after an alliance with the Progreso F.C. club of the Liga TDP.